atmos/atmos.github.io/auto-deployment/index.md

 [![GitHub Flow](https://cloud.githubusercontent.com/assets/38/3716148/60484298-1603-11e4-8f30-30a381f5c89d.jpg)](https://guides.github.com/introduction/flow/)

-There's three different types of auto-deployment behavior, deploy on push, deploy on status, and continuously deploying topic branches.
+There's two different types of auto-deployment behavior, deploy on push and deploy on status.
 They work like this:

 ### Deploy on Push

 Upon receiving a push to the default branch, GitHub emits a deployment event for that sha.
-This is great for workflows like "push to heroku" to see your changes live in 30-60 seconds.
+This is great for workflows where you push to GitHub and see changes on heroku in 30-60 seconds.

 Example: